 The accounting and transfers between each location can get complicated, especially if your commissary is also a storefront or a customer-facing location.

-There are two approaches to accounting for commissary expenses and invoicing:
+There are two approaches to accounting for commissary expenses and invoicing: the Separate Entity Method and Pass-through Method.

 Separate Entity Method

-You will need to decide on an appropriate selling price that includes the total cost of labor and materials to prepare, pack, store, and ship the product, and the overhead including rent, utilities, and other operating expenses of the commissary so that the commissary breaks even.
+You will need to decide on an appropriate selling price that includes the total cost of labor and materials to prepare, pack, store, and ship the product and the overhead, including rent, utilities, and other operating expenses of the commissary so that the commissary breaks even.

 This method works best for: